mesafoundation/mesa/src/README.md

 ```
 *Note: the URL provided needs to be the standard WebSocket connection URI for your Mesa server*

-We provide expansive configuration support for customising Mesa to your needs.
+We provide expansive configuration support for customising the Mesa client to your needs.
 Here's a rundown of options we provide:
 ```ts
 {
 	// Optional: enable/disable auto connection to the Mesa server once the client object has been instantiated.
 Enabled by default.
 Once disabled, use the 'connect()' method in order to connect the client to the Mesa server